TBH staffs the whole spectrum of Mental Health services,

 INPATIENT ACUTE / “HOSPITALIZATION”

-Acute Inpatient Unit doctors typically carry a caseload of 12 patients who are all seen daily.
-The psychiatrist will attend treatment conferences, conduct admissions and discharges with related paperwork and do rounds on up to 12 beds for an 8-hour shift in this acute fast moving hospital environment.
+Acute Inpatient Unit doctors typically carry a caseload of 12 patients in an 8-hour shift who are all seen daily.
+The psychiatrist will attend treatment conferences, conduct admissions and discharges with related paperwork and do rounds in this acute fast moving hospital environment.
 Average length of stay is 8-12 days.
-This position is only suitable for the fast moving doctor who can quickly differentiate essential from non essential material and who is not likely to get bogged down by not-immediately-relevant issues.

 DAY TREATMENT / PARTIAL HOSPITALIZATION